 This is all about researching the job market and career paths of interest to you and narrowing down your options.

-Consider what your ideal job sector would be, and identify key trends by researching the local, national and global jobs market.
-This will help you to discover more potential career paths, and understand which jobs are expanding or declining.
+Consider what your ideal job sector would be, and discover its key trends by researching the local, national and global jobs market.
+This will help you to discover more potential career paths, and understand which roles are expanding or declining.

 Compile a shortlist of around five to ten jobs, before considering the advantages and disadvantages of each in terms of: